Senetářov: History

-The first written mention of Senetářov is from 1349.
+The first written mention of Senetářov is from 1349, when the village was part of the Holštejn estate.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 Senetářov is known for the Church of Saint Joseph.
 It was built by the citizens in 1969–1971, during the Communist era when the construction permits for new churches were rare.
 The consecration of the church was attended by 15,000 people who came together from all over the country.
 The state secret police however closed all roads leading to the village, thus not allowing buses with Catholic worshippers to enter it.
 The mass attendees had to park in the fields and come on foot.

 The church is an extravagant building, designed by architect Ludvík Kolek, who was inspired by Le Corbusier.
 Today, the building is considered a gem of modern architecture.
-The interior decoration is dominated by 14 paintings of the Stations of the Cross by Mikuláš Medek.
+The interior decoration is dominated by 14 paintings of the stations of the Cross by Mikuláš Medek.